from the series The Galveston That Was / The Sawyer-Flood House, detail of bay window at front entry, 1962

 • What is the age and condition of the Sawyer-Flood House?
 What details in the photograph reveal the building’s age?
 Discuss this photograph as part of a project to record old buildings in Galveston, Texas.
 Why are such projects important?
 How does the photograph represent the time period in which it was taken?

-• Working individually or in a group, select several photographs that exemplify several aspects of the event being researched.
-Use a graphic organizer to record details that characterize the event.
+- Working individually in groups, prompt students to select several photographs that exemplify the period or event in question.
+Use a graphic organizer to record the details in each photo that characterize the event.

-• Students pretend that they were photographers at that event.
-Using the information above, write an article that could have been included in a news paper accompanying the photograph.
+- Have students pretend that they were photojournalists during that time.
+Using the information they gathered from photographs, ask students to write an article that could have been published in a newspaper next to one of the selected photographs.

 Resources Available to Order